-- Access Account values, transaction history, and performance - Add/change bank information and Recurring Contributions - Buy Trust Shares

-- Update contact details - Access statements and tax documents - Generate a Ugift code and invite family and friends to contribute to your Account - Update delivery preferences for statements and tax forms - Update future allocations - Print out a payroll deduction form for your employer - Set up a Recurring Contribution or process a one-time electronic bank transfer - Add a Trusted Contact
+- Access account values, transaction history, and performance - Add/change bank information and Recurring Contributions - Buy Trust Shares - Update contact details - Access statements and tax documents - Access Account values, transaction history, and performance - Add/change bank information and Recurring Contributions - Buy Trust Shares - Update contact details - Access statements and tax documents - Generate a Ugift code and invite family and friends to contribute to your Account - Update delivery preferences for statements and tax forms - Update future allocations - Print out a payroll deduction form for your employer - Set up a Recurring Contribution or process a one-time electronic bank transfer - Add a Trusted Contact

 The Program Manager follows reasonable security procedures and acts on instructions it believes are genuine.
 Neither the Program nor its contractors or subcontractors will be liable for losses from unauthorized requests.
-The Program Manager's policy is to complete a security check to verify callers and may record calls.
+The Program Manager's policy is to complete a security check to verify callers, and may record calls.
 You should keep your password confidential and verify the accuracy of your confirmation statements immediately after you receive them.
 Contact the Program Manager immediately if you believe there is a discrepancy on your Account or suspect unauthorized access to your Account.
 The use of an Internet browser with 128-bit encryption is recommended for Account information.
 During times of unusual market activity, phone/Internet contact may be delayed or unavailable.
 If you wish to discontinue phone/online privileges on your Account, please contact the Program Manager for instructions.